 How to train a cat to use the litter box?

 Our feline friends are among the cleanest pets around.
 They take care of their own hygiene by licking themselves daily, making our intervention practically unnecessary.
-However, there are times when we will need to teach them certain tasks, such as how to use the cat litter box properly .
+However, there are times when we will need to train them in certain tasks, such as grooming. use the cat litter box properly.

 If we adopt a cat, we should keep in mind that it may have lived in a "wild" environment, so using a specialized litter box for its needs won't be high on its list of priorities.
 In the case of small or newborn kittens, this won't be a problem, as they usually learn from their mother's actions, which will make our work easier during the training process.